Dinu C. Giurescu: Biography

 He was born in Bucharest in 1927, the son of historian Constantin C. Giurescu.
 After attending the Saint Sava High School, he graduated from the University of Bucharest's Faculty of History in 1950, and obtained his PhD in history from the same university in 1968.
 That year he became a professor at the Bucharest National University of Arts, where he taught until 1987.

 Giurescu emigrated to the United States in 1988, where he published The Razing of Romania's Past, an analysis of the Nicolae Ceaușescu regime's policy toward the country's architectural heritage.
+For two years, he was visiting professor at William Paterson University in Wayne, New Jersey and at Texas A&M University.
 He returned from exile in 1990, whereupon he became a corresponding member of the Romanian Academy, and a titular member in 2001.
 From 1990 to 2011 he was a professor of history at the University of Bucharest.
 In 2012, he was elected to the Chamber of Deputies for a Bucharest seat, representing the Conservative Party.
-He died of myocardial infarction at his home in Bucharest in 2018.
+He died of myocardial infarction at his home in Bucharest in 2018 and was buried at Bellu Cemetery.